7 Healthy Eating Goals

 The stock market has many large companies that do very well.
 Some are the makers of sugary drinks and other snacks that people love to consume.
-For example, investors look forward to their quarterly Coca Cola dividend and the company keeps growing because people love their products.
+For example, investors look forward to their quarterly Coca-Cola dividends and the company keeps growing because people love its products.

 Numerous studies have shown that people experience cravings when the brain starts calling for junk food.
 Even though we are aware of the fact that processed foods are unhealthy, our brain always seems to call for more.
 However, data shows that this has to do less with a lack of willpower and more with the way junk food interacts with the reward system in our brain.

 Whenever we consume junk food, it stimulates our body's reward system the same way cocaine, alcohol, and other drugs do.
 For many people, consuming unhealthy food has turned into an addiction.
 Fortunately, minimizing your intake of junk food can help to reset the brain's reward systems so you won't crave them as often as you do now.
 In this post, we take a look at some goals to consider when it comes to eating healthy foods.